Does your dog make the list?

 Goldens are often seen as the ultimate family pet and generally do well with children because of their loving and generous spirit.

-They also make wonderful Service Dogs like Dog Guide Flicka who is a PTSD Service Dog.
+They also make wonderful Service Dogs like Dog Guide Flicka who is a PTSD Service Dog and Therapy Dogs like Smiley.

 Number 3: German Shepherd